-- 2. Balkan region + Turkey and Ukraine (Albania, Bosnia and Herzegovina, Macedonia, Montenegro, Serbia, Turkey, Ukraine) This region is geographically close to the EU and there is significant rail freight traffic from/to the EU where the TAF TSI concept will be soon applied.
 For this region therefore, joining the TAF TSI area becomes of much more interest.
-The first steps in terms of linking this region to the TAF TSI have already been taken (more information in the chapter "The Situation at present"). - 3.
-Middle East (Armenia, Iran and Syria) The number of freight trains from/to Europe and these countries is not significant.
+The first steps in terms of linking this region to the TAF TSI have already been taken (more information in the chapter "The Situation at present").

+3. Middle East (Armenia, Iran and Syria) - The number of freight trains from/to the EU and these countries is not significant.